Skip to the main content.

 Founded on research conducted by the University of Cambridge’s Faculty of Education, the Cambridge Wellbeing Check measures students across four areas of wellbeing: interpersonal wellbeing, life satisfaction, competence wellbeing and negative emotions.

 ‘It’s really important that schools are able to understand and improve the wellbeing of their students.
 If you can measure wellbeing, then you have much richer information about your students and can target support, and that's exactly what the Cambridge Wellbeing Check enables schools to do.
-We’ve worked hard to ensure there’s a strong foundation of research behind the assessment, so it’s exciting that it’s been Highly Commended by the Teach Secondary Awards,’ said Dr Irenka Suto, Head of Assessment and Research at Cambridge CEM.
+We’ve worked hard to ensure there’s a strong foundation of research behind the assessment, so it’s exciting that it’s been Highly Commended by the Teach Secondary Awards,’ said Dr Irenka Suto, Head of Assessment and Research at Cambridge Insight.

-Find out more about the Cambridge Wellbeing Check and register for an upcoming webinar
+Find out more about the Cambridge Wellbeing Check

 Cambridge Wellbeing Check